jmettraux/aachen/src/qac__spell_list.md

 * **Range** T touch
 * **Diameter** -
 * **Duration** 1 rnd
-* **Prolong** 1 WP, 1 rnd
+* **Prolong** 1 CP/rnd

 Caster duck tape.

 The hand of the caster leaves a trace of fence thread mid-air.
 It blocks anything except for threads.

-As an instant action, the caster can invest 1 WP to let the silver hand last one more round.
+As an instant action, the caster can invest 1 CP to let the silver hand last one more round.
 The range for this "investment" is 30 feet.

 Can be used as a "caster duck tape".